docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 The item or child to remove, specified by 0-based index, text value, or as a control object.

-For containers (Panel, Group), removes the specified child control from the container’s children array.
+For containers (Panel, Group), removes the specified child control from the container's children array.
-For list objects (ListBox, DropDownList or TreeView) only, removes the specified item from this object’s items array.
+For list objects (ListBox, DropDownList or TreeView) only, removes the specified item from this object's items array.
 No error results if the item does not exist.
 Returns undefined.
 removeAll()
 listObj.removeAll()

 For list objects (ListBox, DropDownList or TreeView) only.
-Removes all items from the object’s items array.
+Removes all items from the object's items array.
 Returns undefined.
 revealItem()